 Revamping your bathroom is worth doing.
 A toilet that looks like it’s seen better days and a vanity that is grey is going to be a big turn-off.
 Replace these and bring more light into the room by installing proper lighting.
 Adding a window will allow more natural light in.
 If your tub is looking a little jaded, there’s no need to replace it.
 Rather, you can get it reglazed, which is a much cheaper fix than buying a new tub.

 The kitchen is the heart and hub of any home, and you need yours to be warm and inviting, rather than cluttered and cold.
 Installing stone or granite worktops is a relatively easy upgrade to make that will improve the aesthetics of the room.
 Add some eye-catching details such as a sparkling new faucet for the sink and shiny knobs for the cabinets.
 Upgrading to stainless steel appliances will also make a significant difference.

 Cut the Clutter Out of Your Life

 You don’t have to settle for the lowest price when selling your home if you’re prepared for a little effort and expense.
 Spending some money and putting in the time to make the necessary improvements will be repaid many times over.
-The suggestions made above are a small selection of the improvements you can do that will make a difference.
+The suggestions made above are a small selection of the progress you can do that will make a difference.
 One further improvement you really should consider is to make your home more eco-friendly.
-There is an increasing demand for green housing, and an energy efficient home is definitely considered a plus.
+There is an increasing demand for green housing, and energy-efficient home is viewed as a plus.